pedrobme/BatePapoUol/README.md

 - Participants list
 - Private messages option, in which the message can only be viewed by the sender and the receiver.

+# Vercel deploy
+If you will use the vercel deploy, be aware that the login may take a while due to the slow response of the free deployment service.

 # Be careful!
 # The messages are saved in the database and displayed to other users of the service.
 Do not write what may be offensive or sensitive data.